coolreader18/EventEmitter-async/README.md

 * Default - `require("events-async-methods")`: exports an object whose methods accepts an EventEmitter as the first argument, and other arguments relevant to the function after it
 * Bound - `require("events-async-methods/bound")`: exports an object whose methods need an EventEmitter as their `this` argument, and you pass relevant arguments to the function.
+This is good for if you're using the esnext bind syntax, e.g. `await process::evtAsync.promise("message")`.
 * Prototype - `require("events-async-methods/proto")`: modifies the prototype of EventEmitter to have the bound methods.
   Not reccomended for a project where other modules are using EventEmitters.
 This only returns a function, which you call to modify the prototype.
 If you pass an argument, it modifies that class/prototype